odoo/documentation/content/applications/productivity/mail_plugins/gmail.rst

 This removes the `odoo.com` domain constraint from the Gmail Plugin program.

+Next, in the ZIP file, go to :menuselection:`mail-client-extensions-master --> gmail`, and open the file called :guilabel:`appsscript.json`.
+In the :guilabel:`urlFetchWhitelist` section, replace all the references to `odoo.com` with the Odoo customer's unique server domain.

-Next, in the ZIP file, go to :menuselection:`mail-client-extensions-master --> gmail`, and open the file called :guilabel:`README`.
-Follow the instructions in the :guilabel:`README` file to push the Gmail Plugin files as a Google Project.
+Then, in the same :guilabel:`gmail` folder, open the file called :guilabel:`README.md`.
+Follow the instructions in the :guilabel:`README.md` file to push the Gmail Plugin files as a Google Project.

 .. note::
-   The computer must be able to run Linux commands in order to follow the instructions on the :guilabel:`README` file.
+   The computer must be able to run Linux commands in order to follow the instructions on the :guilabel:`README.md` file.

 After that, share the Google Project with the Gmail account that the user wishes to connect to Odoo.
 Then, click :guilabel:`Publish` and :guilabel:`Deploy from manifest`.
 Lastly, click :guilabel:`Install the add-on` to install the Gmail Plugin.

 Configure the Odoo database